Benin City and Beyond

 Learning Outcomes

-• Investigate power and status objects from different African countries exploring ideas of chieftainship, ancestors, beliefs, crafts and music
+• Investigate status objects from a range of different African communities, exploring ideas of leadership, ancestors and crafts

 Session Outline

-In this guided tour pupils look at objects to build a picture of civilisation in Ancient Benin, and investigate power and status objects from different African countries.
+In this guided tour pupils look at objects to build a picture of civilisation in Ancient Benin, and understand how leaders convey status in a range of African communities.

-Activity 3 Museum activity In pairs or small groups pupils search the Museum for objects from different African countries which convey power and status.
+Activity 3 Museum activity In pairs or small groups pupils search the Museum for objects which convey leadership status.